Searching for a Partner

 Why do men like breasts?
 Hints: It's not because it reminds men of being breast-fed, since women went through the same experience yet they don't share the same interest in breasts.
 It's not because they are hidden, since there are other hidden body parts which don't present the same interest, like armpits.
-It's because they are related to human reproduction and are therefore part of the human sexual behavior, like the genital organs are, because they are present on women but not on men, and because they are soft and wobbly like no other body part (more than buttocks are).
+It's because they are related to human reproduction (offsprings must use them) and are therefore part of the human sexual behavior, like the genital organs are, because they are present on women but not on men, and because they are large, soft and wobbly.

 Faithfulness, monogamy, exclusivity during dating (= before marriage), touching (including pecking and kissing) with other people, jealousy.

 With how many people do you want to have sex (or you have had sex with)?
 This isn't referring to what you fantasize about, but to the real world.
 Some possible answers: none, one, a few (say, less than 5), quite a few, as many as possible.

 Condoms, sexual preferences, sexual toys, pornography.
 What do you find erotic?
 Do you think that sex should be restricted only to genital sex?

 How was it when you've lost your virginity?